 A closed universe is where the force of gravity wins.
 After a long time, a “Big Crunch” happens, which means the universe stops expanding and starts getting smaller.
 Some scientists think that if a Big Crunch happens, a new Big Bang might happen after that.

-Anonymous asked: Gwen, I really like your blog!
+Anonymous said: Gwen, I really like your blog!
 I learned about Dark Matter a few years ago, but am very confused by it.
 Can you explain what it is to me?
 Thanks! -Ben

 Hi Ben!
 Thanks for the question.
 I loooooove dark matter!
 Dark matter can only be identified by its gravity.
 It holds galaxies together.
 It is unknown what dark matter is made of.
 Maybe it is made of wimps (weakly interacting massive particles.)
 Or axions, squarks, and photinos.
 Dark matter you cannot see, but it’s not the same as a black hole.